Printer friendly Advisory Council Charter (PDF- 174 KB)

-42 U.S.C.
+ACBSCT is required by Public Law 109-129 as amended by Public Law 111-264; 42 U.S.C.
 274k; Section 379 of the Public Health Service Act.
-The Council is governed by the provisions of Public Law 92-463, as amended (5 U.S.C.
+The Advisory Council is governed by the provisions of Public Law 92-463, as amended (5 U.S.C.
 Appendix 2), which sets forth standards for the formation and use of advisory committees.

 Management and support services shall be provided by HRSA’s Healthcare Systems Bureau.

-The estimated annual cost for operating the Council, including compensation and travel expenses for members but excluding staff support, is $91,011.
-Estimated annual person-years of staff support required is 1.13, at an estimated annual cost of $190,997.
+Estimated annual cost for operating the Advisory Council, including compensation and travel expenses for members, but excluding staff support, is $113,100.
+The estimate of annual person-years of staff support required is .64 years, at an estimated annual cost of $110,019.

 A full-time employee, appointed in accordance with Agency procedures, will serve as the DFO (or designee).
-In the event that the DFO cannot fulfill the assigned responsibilities for the Committee, then the HRSA Administrator (or her designee) will temporarily appoint one or more permanent full-time or part-time employees to carry out the assigned duties.
+In the event that the DFO cannot fulfill the assigned responsibilities for the Advisory Council, then HRSA’s Administrator (or designee) will temporarily appoint one or more permanent full-time or part-time employees to carry out the assigned duties.
 The DFO will approve or call all of the ACBSCT and subcommittees’ meetings, prepare and approve all meeting agendas, attend all ACBSCT and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the Advisory Council reports.

-Meetings may be held up to three (3) times during the fiscal year.
+The Advisory Council may meet up to three (3) times during the fiscal year.
 Meetings shall be open to the public except as determined otherwise by the Secretary or designee in accordance with the Government in the Sunshine Act 5 U.S.C.
 552b(c) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
 Meetings shall be conducted, and records of the proceedings kept, as required by applicable laws and departmental regulations.

-Unless renewed by appropriate action prior to its expiration, the ACBSCT charter will terminate two years from the date the charter is filed.
+Unless renewed by appropriate action prior to its expiration, the Advisory Council charter will terminate 2 years from the date the charter is filed.

-The Council also include as non-voting, ex officio members, representatives from the Division of Transplantation of the Health Resources and Services Administration, the Department of Defense Marrow Recruitment and Research Program operated by the Department of Navy, the Food and Drug Administration, the National Institutes of Health, the Center for Medicare and Medicaid Services, and the Centers for Disease Control and Prevention.
-The Secretary also may appoint other non-voting members, or designees of such officials, as the Secretary deems necessary for the Council to effectively carry out its functions.
+The Advisory Council also includes as non-voting, ex officio members, representatives from the Division of Transplantation of HRSA, the Department of Defense Marrow Recruitment and Research Program operated by the Department of Navy, the Food and Drug Administration, the National Institutes of Health, and the Centers for Disease Control and Prevention.

-Members shall be invited to serve for a term of 2 years, and each such member may serve ~ many as 3 consecutive 2-year terms, except that such limitations shall not apply to the Cha1r of the Council (or the Chair-elect) or to the member of the Council who most recently served as t~c ChaiT' and one additional consecutive 2-year term may be served by any member of the ~ounc1l who has no employment, governance, or financial affiliation with any donor center, recruitment organization transplant center, or cord blood bank.
-Members may serve after the expiration of their term until their successors have taken office, but no longer than 180 days.
-Any members of the Council who has an employment, governance, or financial affiliation with a donor center recruitment organization, transplant center or cord blood bank will prohibited from participating in any decision that materially affects the donor center, recruitment organization, transplant center, or cord blood bank.
-The number of members with such affiliation on the Council shall limited.
+Members shall be invited to serve for a term of 2 years, and each such member may serve as many as 3 consecutive 2-year terms, except that such limitations shall not apply to the Chair of the Advisory Council (or the Chair-elect) or to the member of the Advisory Council who most recently served as the Chair; and one additional consecutive 2-year term may be served by any member of the Advisory Council who has no employment, governance, or financial affiliation with any donor center, recruitment organization, transplant center, or cord blood bank.
+Any member of the Advisory Council who has an employment, governance, or financial affiliation with a donor center, recruitment organization, transplant center, or cord blood bank will be prohibited from participating in any decision that materially affects the donor center, recruitment organization, transplant center, or cord blood bank.
+The number of members with such affiliations on the Advisory Council shall be limited.

-Records of the ACBSCT, formally established subcommittees, or other subgroups of ACBSCT, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved Agency records disposition schedule.
-These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
-552.
+Records of the ACBSCT, formally established subcommittees, or other subgroups of ACBSCT, are handled in accordance with General Records Schedule 6, Item 2 or other approved Agency records disposition schedule.
+These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C. § 552.